theeternalsw0rd/digital-signage-tvos/README.md

 The JSON response and all resources must be served over https unless you modify the project in xcode to allow the application to use http.

+This application can handle jpeg and png images and any video format supported by Apple's AV Foundation.
+This application does not support subtitles or captions in the videos.

 This project makes use of the following Cocoapods:

 ```